 Let's get started with a few "financial fitness" tests to see what kind of shape you're in.

-1. Priority number one is getting debt-free.
+• Priority one is getting out of debt.

 The first financial fitness test you need to pass is the "debt" test, with special emphasis on credit card and other consumer-type debt.